articles

 If you are moving your child’s wake time earlier, you’ve got to compensate with an earlier bedtime.
 This will help your child meet their sleep needs to prevent getting overtired.

 School-aged children need between 10-11 hours of nighttime sleep to meet their sleep needs.
 Teenagers need 9-10 hours each night.
-You can determine your child’s best bedtime by looking at what time they need to wake in the morning and counting back the required number of hours.
+You can determine your child’s best bedtime by looking at what time they need to wake in the morning and counting backward their required hours of sleep.
 Ensure that you are getting your child into bed 15-30 minutes BEFORE their bedtime so they are settling in by the time they need to be asleep.

-For example, my sons who are 7 years old, need a solid 10.5-11 hours of sleep to be well-rested.
-They wake up at 6:30 am.
+For example, when my sons were 7 years old, they needed a solid 10.5-11 hours of sleep to be well-rested.
+They woke up at 6:30 am.

 Given this knowledge, I know that my children need to be asleep by 7:30-8:00 pm to meet their sleep needs.
 I am tucking them in and saying good night by no later than 7:45 pm.